thegovind/aifoundry-apps/README.md

 > **⚠️ Experimental - Work in Progress**
 > This is an experimental platform currently under active development.
 You can test the latest version at [aifoundry.app](https://aifoundry.app)

-An agentic pplication that empowers solution engineers to customize multi-agent patterns and leverage the Azure AI Foundry Agent Service Catalog of Agent templates using SWE (Software Engineering) Agents.
+An agentic application that empowers solution engineers to customize multi-agent patterns and leverage the Azure AI Foundry Agent Service Catalog of Agent templates using SWE (Software Engineering) Agents.

 ## Overview